Nuttin' for Christmas

-Summary
+Lyrics

-The song is sung from the perspective of a boy reciting a long list of his bad deeds, ranging from benign (tearing his pants while climbing a tree, spilling ink on a rug) to mischievous (making a friend eat a bug, hiding a frog in his sister's bed) to felonies (assaulting an acquaintance with a baseball bat to the head, using a counterfeit "penny slug" to buy gum).
-Because of this rap sheet, the singer has angered his parents, and has been placed on Santa Claus's "naughty list," ensuring he will receive nothing for the holiday, to which the boy is further insulted because he believes some unseen person (most likely one of Santa’s elves) ratted him out for each misdeed.
-In the end, though he acknowledges "it's too late" to change his fate for this year, he vows to improve his behavior for next year to avoid a repeat and warns the listener not to repeat his mistakes.
+In the song's lyrics, a young boy recounts all of the wrongdoings he committed throughout the year that contributed to Santa Claus withholding his Christmas gifts.
+His offenses vary significantly, from minor accidents (e.g. spilling ink on a rug) to practical jokes (e.g. placing a thumbtack on his teacher's chair) and juvenile delinquency (e.g. using a slug to purchase gum).
+The song concludes with the boy pledging to improve his behavior in future and warning listeners to do the same.

 Cover versions

 Another notable version was performed by Stan Freberg.
-Freberg's version adds a humorous coda when a man in an outfit resembling Santa Claus's enters through the fireplace and reveals himself to be a robber; the singer directs the robber to the family's valuables, and both join in the closing refrain.
+Freberg's version adds a humorous coda when a man (voiced by Daws Butler) in an outfit resembling Santa Claus's enters through the fireplace and reveals himself to be a robber; the singer directs the robber to the family's valuables, and both join in the closing refrain.

 Other charting versions were recorded by the Fontane Sisters, Joe Ward, and Ricky Zahnd and the Blue Jeaners.

 The song was revived on the Big Top label by Kenny and Corky and entered the Cashbox Top 100 in 1959.